Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 9. Close the Form and Open it in Design View.

-10. Add four or five more TextBoxes on the Form, anywhere you like on the Form.
+10. Add a few more TextBoxes, anywhere you like on the Form.

 11. Save and Close the Form.